sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 - [ ] All Azure resources are deployed successfully
 - [ ] You can compile the solution in CodeSpaces or locally
 - [ ] You can start the project and it runs without errors
+- [ ] You are able to launch the Chat Frontend app , create a new chat session, and get a reply when you send a message.

 ### Common Issues and Troubleshooting